WellthCare

-Reporting a change in your family status is a critical step to ensure your healthcare benefits remain accurate, compliant, and cost-effective.
-These changes-whether from marriage, birth, adoption, divorce, or a dependent’s loss of eligibility-trigger a special enrollment period (SEP) under the Affordable Care Act (ACA).
-This window allows you to adjust your coverage outside the regular open enrollment season.
-For employers and HR leaders, helping employees navigate this process smoothly reduces downstream compliance risk and supports a positive benefits experience.
+Reporting a change in your family status matters.
+It keeps your benefits accurate, compliant, and cost-effective.
+Changes like marriage, birth, adoption, divorce, or a dependent losing eligibility trigger a special enrollment period (SEP) under the Affordable Care Act (ACA).
+It's a window to adjust coverage outside the regular open season.
+For employers and HR leaders, helping employees navigate this reduces compliance risk and improves the benefits experience.

-For employees using a system like WellthCare, which integrates preventive health and wealth-building tools, a family status change may also require updating personal plans of care or dependent eligibility for the WellthCare Store and Pension contributions.
-Here’s a step-by-step guide to reporting changes correctly, with best practices that align with ERISA, HIPAA, and ACA requirements.
+If you use WellthCare, a family status change might mean updating your personal plans of care or dependent eligibility for the WellthCare Store and Pension contributions.
+Follow these steps to report changes correctly, aligning with ERISA, HIPAA, and ACA requirements.

 Step 1: Determine if Your Change Is a Qualified Family Status Event